ome/devspace/README.md

 ### Access the devspace

 Ports to access the various services are dynamically assigned.
-You will have to log in to the devspace as the ``omero`` user to determine the port used by a given service:
+You will have to log in to the devspace as the ``omero`` user to determine the port used by a given service using your usual ssh key and not the ``id_gh_rsa`` key:

         ssh omero@devspace_openstack_ip
         cd devspace